vitrevance/punkyoi/README.md

     ```
 ## Windows
 - ### Manual with premake5
-    This project uses premake5 to generate Visual Studio solution
+    Using premake5 to generate Visual Studio solution

     ```console
     $ premake5 vs2022